 Want shopping cart contents to total more at the checkout counter?
 Then get customers thinking about how much money they can afford to spend in the long run, not just right now.

 Researchers from Princeton, University of Chicago, and Digitas-Boston surveyed people entering a grocery store.
-One set were asked, among other things, questions about the contents of their wallets.
+One set was asked, among other things, questions about the contents of their wallets.
 This nudged their thoughts towards the money they had to spend in the short term.
-Another set of shoppers were asked instead about the different types of financial accounts they had in their investment portfolio, such as checking and savings accounts.
+Another set of shoppers was asked instead about the different types of financial accounts they had in their investment portfolio, such as checking and savings accounts.
 This got those shoppers thinking long-range.

 What difference did it make?
 Well, the second group spent 36% more than the first group when checking out with what they ended up purchasing.